JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project5.-Extended-Kalman-Filter-/README_for_portforlio.md

 ## 1. Abstraction

-The object of this project is to detect bicycle around me (supposing I am driving) by implementing Extended Kalman Filter with C++
+The purpose of this project is to detect bicycle around me (supposing I am driving) by implementing Extended Kalman Filter with C++

 Red circle is sensor data from Lidar,

 Blue circle is sensor data from Radar,

 Green triangle is result of calculation that predict its position & direction

-Object of this project is predict bicycle's position by using Extended Kalman Filter
+Rubric point of this project is predict bicycle's position by using Extended Kalman Filter

 and its RMSE should be under [.11, .11, 0.52, 0.52]

 *RMSE : Root Mean Squared Error*

-- Udacity provided simulator and sensor measurement data
+Udacity provided simulator and sensor measurement data

-- It generated noise Lidar, Radar sersor measurements of the position and velocity of object
+It generated noise Lidar, Radar sersor measurements of the position and velocity of object

-- For predict its position I had to fusion two sensors
+For predict its position I had to fusion two sensors

 ## 2. Related Study